Understanding the Cost of CMMC Non-compliance

 Compliance as a Competitive Edge

 Yet, compliance flips the script: it’s a shield against cyber threats, a gateway to DoD contracts, and a badge of credibility.
 Early adopters gain stronger prime relationships and market leadership.
-Start now—assess gaps, implement controls, and secure certification—to protect your bottom line and future in the DIB.
+Start now (assess gaps, implement controls, and secure certification) to protect your bottom line and future in the DIB.
+This is the path a specialty metals supplier took to earn its Level 2 certification and protect its contract eligibility.